zognin/tp/docs/DeveloperGuide.md

             * Completion status: Completed
     1. Test case: `done-o 1`
        <br>Expected: The first order is marked as completed.
 It's position in the Order list may change.
 Details of
-           marked order is shown in the result display.
+           marked order are shown in the result display.
     1. Test case: `done-o 2`
        <br>Expected: The second order is still marked as completed.
-Details of marked order is shown in the result display.
+Details of marked order are shown in the result display.
+    1. Test case: `done-o 3`
+       <br>Expected: No change in the order list display.
+Error details shown in the result display box.
+    1. Test case: `done-o -1`
+       <br>Expected: No change in the order list display.
+Error details shown in the result display box.

 1. Marking an order as undone
     1. Prerequisites: There are exactly 2 orders in the order list.